Why Purple Vegetables and Fruits Pack a Healthy Punch

 Tandoori Aubergines with Mint Tzatziki

-A delicious way to eat aubergines, serve alongside your favourite protein, or enjoy as a dish all on their own.
+A delicious way to eat aubergines; serve alongside your favourite protein, or enjoy as a dish all on their own.

 Tandoori Aubergines with Mint Tzatziki